WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```

 Strings are loaded from two `i32` values: a pointer (offset in linear memory)
-and a number of bytes.
-There are three supported string encodings in [`canonopt`]:
+and a number of [code units].
+There are three supported string encodings in
-[UTF-8], [UTF-16] and `latin1+utf16`.
-This last options allows a *dynamic*
+[`canonopt`]: [UTF-8], [UTF-16] and `latin1+utf16`.
+This last options allows a
-choice between [Latin-1] and UTF-16, indicated by the high bit of the second
+*dynamic* choice between [Latin-1] and UTF-16, indicated by the high bit of the
-`i32`.
-String values include their original encoding and byte length as a
+second `i32`.
+String values include their original encoding and length in
-"hint" that enables `store_string` (defined below) to make better up-front
+tagged code units as a "hint" that enables `store_string` (defined below) to
-allocation size choices in many cases.
-Thus, the value produced by
+make better up-front allocation size choices in many cases.
+Thus, the value
-`load_string` isn't simply a Python `str`, but a *tuple* containing a `str`,
+produced by `load_string` isn't simply a Python `str`, but a *tuple* containing
-the original encoding and the original byte length.
+a `str`, the original encoding and the number of source code units.
 ```python
 String = tuple[str, str, int]